DavidCarl/UFO/NEWREADME.md

 In order to force grep to utilize more than one thread we append `find . -type f -print0 | xargs -0 -P $threadCount` infront of our grep command.

+We benchmarked our multi threaded command line to figure out if it was worth it to use more threads on the same task.

 ![](/Screenshot_2.png)
 <sub><sup>Here group 1 to 10 represent the amount on threads and 11 is 20 threads.
 As we can see there is no real performance gains to get from using 4 to 20 threads.</sup></sub>

 As seen on the graph we get some substantial performace gains by threading our process up untill 4 threads.
-Going from 1 to 2 threads gave us a 41% decrease in search time.
+Going from 1 to 2 threads gave us a 41.1% decrease in search time.
-Going from 1 to 3 threads gave us a 58% decrease in search time.
+Going from 1 to 3 threads gave us a 58.1% decrease in search time.
-Going from 1 to 4 threads gave us a 69,8% decrease in search time.
+Going from 1 to 4 threads gave us a 69.8% decrease in search time.

-but with diminishing returns for each thread we add to the process.
+The results show a significant diminishing returns for each thread we add to the process, and no performance gains above 4 threads (this point might shift based on the clock fequency of the given CPU)

 ### Parallelization